 For this reason, hybrid mattresses are usually a better bet for heavier people.
 And indeed, all the beds on the list are designed with both springs and foam, in an attempt to combine the benefits of both systems while avoiding their biggest problems.

-The best mattress for heavy people right now
+Best mattress for heavy people 2023 ranking

 The Saatva HD mattress is our pick for the best mattress for heavier people overall.
 It's purposely designed to support people who weigh between 300 and 500 pounds, and it achieves this while being comfortable, stylish and luxurious.